 Today you will begin putting the pieces together for a brand new game – see what we did there?
-To many, Swiftris resembles not only in name but in nearly every other respect a game written in the early 1980s that to this day continues to be played all around the world.
-Rest assured, Bloc is absolutely certain that any semblance to said game is merely coincidental.
+To most, Swiftris resembles in name and in nearly every other respect a game written in the 1980s that people from all around the world still play to this day.
+Rest assured, Bloc is certain that any semblance to that game is a pure coincidence.

 In all seriousness, this is a Tetris clone written in Swift for the iOS platform.
-This Bloc Book is meant for educational purposes only and we do not recommend releasing your version of Swiftris to the App Store.
+This Bloc Book is strictly for educational purposes and we do not recommend releasing your version of Swiftris to the App Store.
 If you do release Swiftris anyway, hope that you never cross paths with Alexey Pajitnov.
-As you can see, he's a very dangerous man.
+As you can see, he is a dangerous man.

 Before we start playing with blocks, you should know the tools we'll be using: Swift, SpriteKit and Xcode.

 Swift is Apple's latest programming language.
-In time it will replace Objective-C as the primary language in which iPhone and Macintosh applications are written.
-Swiftris is written entirely in Swift and this book will present a wide variety of the language's capabilities.
+In time it will replace Objective-C as the primary language for iOS and Mac apps.
+We wrote Swiftris entirely in Swift and this book will present a wide variety of the language's capabilities.

 If you are not a programmer, do not worry.
-Regardless of skill level, you will have your very own copy of Swiftris after completing this guide.
-However, this book does not intend to teach you the language in its entirety.
-Several aspects of it will be covered in brief and supplemented by external resources.
+Regardless of skill level, you will have your own copy of Swiftris after completing this guide.
+This book does not intend to teach you the language in its entirety.
+We cover most aspects of it in brief and supplement with external resources.

 SpriteKit is a set of APIs provided by the iOS SDK (software development kit) which allow native 2D game development from within Xcode.
-Swiftris is powered by SpriteKit and therefore no additional libraries or 3rd party tools will be required to build this great game.
+SpriteKit powers Swiftris, so this great game does not require other libraries or 3rd party tools.

 While it's not required for this book, you may want to consider signing up for the iOS Developer Program.
 We think the $99 annual fee is wholly worthwhile: it provides access to yet-to-be public software updates and allows you to publish apps to your iPhone and the App Store.